Creating Encrypted, Offsite Backups with Duplicity

 Below are just a few examples of utilizing Duplicity to create and manage backups.

 Two ways you can execute duplicity to push encrypt and backup data to Amazon S3:

 Two ways to check what files exist in the current backups up on S3:

 Two ways to restore files from remote backup on S3:

-Justin is a DevOps practitioner at Atomic Object.
-He runs servers, troubleshoots the network, deploys apps, fixes bugs, manages backups, monitors monitoring, and does all manner of general problem solving for Atomic Object and our customers.
-He often works with configuration management tools like Chef and Puppet, and loves working with Linux.
+Justin is a Problem Solver at Atomic Object.
+He manages servers and the network, deploys apps, fixes bugs, performs backups, tracks system monitoring, and does all manner of generalized problem solving for Atomic and our customers.